catdev000/nvim_app/ROADMAP.md

 ## 0.0.2

-### Create Executables via pipeline
+### Upload Files for Downloading
-- [ ] Executables will be created in the pipeline for windows and linux and added as realeases
+- [ ] Batch and Shell Files will always be added as realeases
 - [ ] Realeases shall only be created on main branch and only if the Commit message contains "\d{1,}.\d{1,}.\d{1,}"

 ### Adding choice of special options